310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/shinobu_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Shinobu v2 %}
-            Perhaps you could ask Midori-kun to give you a mascot character study session.
+            Perhaps you could ask Midori-kun to give you a yuruchara study session.

-            Ah, but whenever the topic is about mascots, Midori-kun tends to get ahead of himself, so I will be sure to have someone with you that can stop him before he goes too far.
+            Ah, but whenever the topic is about yuruchara, Midori-kun tends to get ahead of himself, so I will be sure to have someone with you that can stop him before he goes too far.
 			{% endbubble %}
         </div>
     </div>